julioRodino/github-pages-with-jekyll/index.md

-# Welcome!
+---
+title: "Welcome!"
+---

-I'm glad you are here.
+Glad to see you here.
 I plan to store my projects and some personal things in this web.
 Come on in!

 ### You may find:
   1. Neuroscience Projects